These 8 Foods Are Most Likely to Trigger Arthritis Flares

-Rheumatoid arthritis (RA) can flare up in response to the proteins found in dairy products.
+One of the foods to avoid with arthritis are dairy products.
+Rheumatoid arthritis (RA) can specifically flare up in response to the proteins found in dairy.
 Some people with RA are actually intolerant to proteins found in milk; their bodies form antibodies to milk proteins, and attack those proteins when they’re found in the body, according to the Physicians Committee for Responsible Medicine.
 But not everyone reacts the same way to milk—or to other various types of dairy.
 In a 2015 study of women with osteoarthritis, milk improved knee pain but cheese actually made it worse.
-Experiment to see how foods tend to affect your particular type of arthritis, and check these signs you could lactose intolerant.
+Experiment to see how foods tend to affect your particular type of arthritis.

 A study at Mount Sinai School of Medicine found that cutting back on fried, processed food may reduce inflammation in the body.
 Fried foods contain lots of saturated fats, which can worsen inflammation.
 Lona Sandon, RD, an assistant professor at the University of Texas Southwestern Medical Center in Dallas, suggests switching to unsaturated fats, like olive oil, rather than butter, to see improvements in symptoms.
-Here are 7 clear signs that you’re not eating enough healthy fat.
+Try these 23 science-backed home remedies to reduce your arthritis symptoms.

-Processed sugars found in many prepackaged snack foods release an inflammatory trigger called cytokines into the body that can exacerbate arthritis symptoms.
+Processed sugars found in many prepackaged snack foods release an inflammatory trigger called cytokines into the body that can exacerbate arthritis symptoms, making it another one of the foods to avoid with arthritis.
 A study published in the journal Rheumatology found that participants reported immediate painful symptoms after indulging in refined sugar and sweets.
 Researchers believe that the increase in painful symptoms is a result of increased glucose levels.
-Here are 16 healthy foods that actually combat inflammation.

 Meats are higher in fats and calories, which are easily metabolized into chemicals that cause inflammation in the body.
-It’s worse if you grill, sear, or fry meats at high temperatures, because that mouth-watering charred flavor is actually from toxins called AGEs (advanced glycation end products) that damage proteins in the body.
+It’s worse if you grill, sear, or fry meats at high temperatures because that mouth-watering charred flavor is actually from toxins called AGEs (advanced glycation end products) that damage proteins in the body.
 AGEs are broken apart by cytokines, which can then cause inflammation.
-“We expect that increased levels of AGEs increase inflammation, although a direct link to arthritis is not firmly established,” saiys Jaime Uribarri, MD, a nephrologist at Mount Sinai Hospital who has lead many studies on the topic.
-Here’s how to cut back on meat if you’re thinking of going vegetarian.
+“We expect that increased levels of AGEs increase inflammation, although a direct link to arthritis is not firmly established,” says Jaime Uribarri, MD, a nephrologist at Mount Sinai Hospital who has lead many studies on the topic.
+Here are 15 life hacks to make arthritis less painful.

 White flour-based products